iPSC-derived GABAergic Neuron Generation Service

 - Screening antiepileptic, anxiolytic, or neuropsychiatric therapeutics.

-Common Assays With hiPSC-derived GABAergic Neurons
+Common Assays With iPSC-derived GABAergic Neurons

 - Immunocytochemistry for Neuron markers, GABA, Vesicular Transporters